cashubtc/awesome-cashu/README.md

 #### C++
 - [nutcpp](https://github.com/Forte11Cuba/nutcpp/) is a A C++17 library implementing the Cashu protocol.
+- [nutpatch](https://github.com/d4rp4t/nutpatch) is a React Native NitroModule that patches cryptographic operations used by Cashu mobile apps.

+#### Dart
+- [cdk-dart](https://github.com/cashubtc/cdk-dart) are Dart language bindings for the Cashu Development Kit (cdk).

+#### Go
+- [cdk-go](https://github.com/cashubtc/cdk-go) are Go language bindings for the Cashu Development Kit (cdk).

 #### Java

 - [Cashu-JDK](https://github.com/d4rp4t/Cashu-JDK) is a minimal, stateless reimplementation of the Cashu protocol in Java.
+- [payment-adapter](https://github.com/398ja/payment-adapter) is a Cashu gateway framework and payment adapter implementation in Java.

 #### Python